← All posts

 FEB 2026

-Running Claude Code CLI in Docker with Network Isolation
+Install & Run Claude Code CLI in Docker (with docker-compose) — Safe Network Isolation

 Docker container running Claude Code CLI with Squid proxy filtering network traffic